qiskit-community/qiskit-alt/README.md

 * Install whatever other packages you want.
 For example `pip install ipython`.

-* Start python and do `import julia` and `julia.install(julia="./julia/bin/julia")` replacing the path by the path you chose above when installing julia.
-  NEW: This step should happen automatically the first time you run `import qiskit_alt`.

 * You need to do one of the following
     * `ssh-keyscan github.ibm.com >> ~/.ssh/known_hosts`
     * Set this environment variable `export JULIA_SSH_NO_VERIFY_HOSTS=github.ibm.com`